alexfornuto/docs/docs/websites/cms/install-and-configure-wordpress-using-wp-cli.md

 1. Download the bash script in your home directory.

-        cd /home/username
+        cd ~/
         wget https://github.com/wp-cli/wp-cli/raw/master/utils/wp-completion.bash

 2. Edit the `.bashrc` file so that it is loaded by the shell every time you login.
-Open the file and add the following line in the editor assuming you downloaded the file in the home directory.
+Open the file and add the following line in the editor, replacing `username`.

     {: .file-excerpt}
     ~/.bashrc
     :   ~~~ bash
         source /home/username/wp-completion.bash
         ~~~

 3. Run the following command to reload the Bash profile.

         source ~/.bashrc

-That's it.
-Bash Completion is enabled.
-To test it type `wp theme` and press **Tab**.
-You will see the list of available commands with `wp theme` again on the prompt.
+Bash Completion is now enabled.
+To test it type `wp theme ` (include the trailing space) and press **Tab** twice.

 ## Basics of WP-CLI

-Before getting to the main part, let us learn some essential basics of how exactly WP-CLI works.
-This would help you feel comfortable with what is going to follow next.
+Before moving on, let's learn some basics of how WP-CLI works.

 So far we have seen WP-CLI is accessed through the keyword `wp`.
-What follows that is a set of commands and their own sub commands.
-For example we have a command to download WordPress which goes like `wp core download`.
-Here wp is the main command while core and download are its sub-commands.
+What follows is a set of commands and their own sub commands.
+For example, we have a command to download WordPress which is:

+    wp core download

+Here `wp` is the main command while `core` and `download` are its sub-commands.
 There can be several sub-commands for each sub-command as well.

-WP-CLI also comes with a pretty detailed help section which will allow you to keep tab on all the commands you would need.
-You can access it by typing
+WP-CLI also comes with a detailed help section which shows all the commands you might need.
+To access:

     wp help

-Do that and you will get a screen similar to
+The output should resemble:

     wp